persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/copula_inference_result.png
           :align: center

       - left side: 1 set of variables in the list view
-      - right side, 1 tab : Summary
+      - right side, 1 tab: Summary
-      - the right side of the window contains 2 parts : a copulas list and 3 tabs : PDF/CDF - Kendall Plot - Parameters
+      - the right side of the window contains 2 parts: a copulas list and 3 tabs: PDF/CDF - Kendall Plot - Parameters
       - when selecting a copula, the tab widget is updated
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - check tables are well drawn
       - select [x_2,x_3]
-      - select Ali-Mikhail-Haq / Farlie-Gumbel-Morgenstern :
+      - select Ali-Mikhail-Haq / Farlie-Gumbel-Morgenstern:

         - PDF/CDF and Kendall Plot tabs are disabled
         - the Parameters tab contains an error message